LucasAlegre/sumo-rl/README.md

 <img src="outputs/actions.png" align="center" width="75%"/>

-Obs: Every time a phase change occurs, the next phase is preeceded by a yellow phase lasting ```yellow_time``` seconds.
+Important: every time a phase change occurs, the next phase is preeceded by a yellow phase lasting ```yellow_time``` seconds.

 ### Rewards
 The default reward function is the change in cumulative vehicle delay: